techy4shri/IMAGE-DETECTION/README.md

 ---

-## 🤖 Future Enhancements
+## 🤖 Future Enhancements (This is an ongoing project)
 - Improve detection accuracy using *YOLOv5* or *YOLOv7*.
 - Integrate real-time *video detection* for live number plate recognition.
 - Optimize *OCR logic* for better text accuracy.
 - Add support for a *database* to store detected results.
-- Deploy the app to cloud platforms like AWS, Azure, or Heroku.
+- Deploy the app to cloud platforms like AWS or Azure.

 ---